olofk/verilatio/README.md

 TODO: Several use cases slot in somewhat with VirtIO.
 Maybe develop VirtIO<->verilatio bridges for e.g. ethernet, block devices, console

+TODO: How to handle non-buffered data streams like UART?
+One messages for each character?
+Do some clever queueing?
+Treat as binary data or text?

 # Protocol

 led